ttlotos/YYMinesweeper/Document.md

-# Theme Minesweeper (主题扫雷)
+# Character Minesweeper (人物扫雷)

 ## Project Overview

 ### Project Description
-A web-based minesweeper game that allows users to customize themes.
-The game uses AI (Claude via OpenRouter) to automatically generate theme-related concepts (safe zones) and unrelated concepts (mine zones).
+A web-based minesweeper game that allows users to input characters (real or fictional).
+The game uses AI (Claude via OpenRouter) to automatically generate character-related concepts (safe zones) and unrelated concepts (mine zones).

 ### Version Goal
-Version 1.0 focuses on implementing core game functionality, validating the feasibility and entertainment value of user-defined themes + AI concept generation, and providing a basic gaming experience.
+Version 1.0 focuses on implementing core game functionality, validating the feasibility and entertainment value of character-based + AI concept generation, and providing a basic gaming experience.

 ### Target Users
-Users interested in minesweeper games, who enjoy exploring different themes and are curious about AI technology applications.
+Users interested in minesweeper games, who enjoy exploring different characters and are curious about AI technology applications.

 ## Technical Stack